kucicanadrvetu/fantasy/README.md

-# fantasy
+# famfantasy
-fantasy league just for friends
+Premier league fantasy for friends and family.
+League stats.